aws-samples/sample-cap-quant/quant-research/vit_tr_ray_on_gpu/README.md

   ```
   It takes 20+ minutes for the resource to be provisioned and setup.

-- add EKS cluster context in the jumpserver (either using MacOS or Linux), so that the jumpserver can access EKS cluster.
+- add EKS cluster context in the MacOS jumpserver, so that the jumpserver can access EKS cluster.
   ```sh
   aws eks --region <region id> update-kubeconfig --name <eks cluster name>      # region id like us-east-1